lucaohost/environment/README.md

-# environment
+# Environment
-Some environment codes to start, after format computer
+Some environment codes to start, after format computer.